noaione/yuusha-shoukan-ln/sources/v11/chapter2.md

 [Ah, no...]

 The way she has called me changed from “my child” to “Miyama Kaito”, and I don’t have the same chilling feeling I had earlier.
-It seems like she has calmed down… Unnn?
+It seems like she has calmed down...
+Unnn?
 What did she say just now?
 She was a bit excited?
 That... was just a bit?

 [Geez, anyway...
 Don’t trouble Kaito-kun, nor should you harm any of Kaito-kun’s friends!]